DiZco12/DiZco12-s-Lightweight-Lore-Friendly-Overhaul/LISTOFCHANGES.md

  - Every Casino and the Lucky 38 Suite have Currency Converters inside
  - Every Casino's cashier room can be robbed for caps and have guards outside, the keys can be found on the appropriate people
  - Gomorrah Guards have a chance to carry .45 Auto Submachine guns
- - Restored the 2 NCR Trooper sunbathers on the top of the embassy
  - The male bathers in the Ultra-Luxe don't swim in T-Shirts and if you have _those_ mods, bathers won't be naked
  - The picture of James and Catherine from FO3 in Vault 21 now depicts a vault dweller
  - The Ultra-Luxe assassin actually has a voice and wears a suit